apdekock/jekyllWindows/README.md

 jekyll setup, ready to go for windows - as followed by (http://jekyll-windows.juthilo.com/)

-Run install.bat

-Then navigate to the site folder you require, run the "jekyll build" command and then - run the "jekyll serve" command.
+Run cmd.bat which will setup the relative paths and provide a console with jekyll instructions.